okard/aul/readme.md

 Audio Utility Library
 ====================

-C++ Library for audio functions designed for usage in a game engine
+C++ Library for audio functions designed for use in a game engine